You can apply for the scheme if you are:

 Living and working in the UK as a GP:a guide for overseas doctors and their families

-To practice as a NHS GP in England you will need to apply and be granted approval by NHS England to be included on the Medical Performers List (MPL).
+To practice as a NHS GP in England you will need to apply and be granted approval by NHS England to be included on the Medical Performers List (NMPL).
 This approval is granted ‘with conditions’.
-Once you have completed the scheme you will be granted full inclusion on the MPL (without conditions) and allowed to work as a fully independent general practitioner.
+Once you have completed the scheme you will be granted full inclusion on the NMPL (without conditions) and allowed to work as a fully independent general practitioner.

 Doctors with conditions related to performance or concerns are managed under separate NHS England guidelines.